Contact Student Development

 Through the advisement process, the advisor offers both advice and direction toward the realization of the student's personal goals and the enhancement of the overall college experience.

-Current students will receive a T-Wolves notification from Registration and Records regarding what week they are eligible to register.
-Students should prepare for their advisement session by running a degree evaluation in Degree works and reviewing offered classes.
+Students should prepare for advisement by running a degree evaluation in Degree Works and reviewing offered classes.

 Academic advisement is a professional complement to the teaching functions of the faculty at Niagara County Community College.
 Faculty is the primary agent in delivering academic advisement.
 They assist students with appropriate course selection from their chosen field of study and serve as resource persons to guide students to other services available at the College.

 Academic planning involves complex decisions that take into consideration student individuality, interests, abilities, study habits, and academic and career goals.
 It requires the guidance of a knowledgeable advisor who provides accurate information on academic policies, procedures, and curricular requirements.

 Additionally, Academic Advisors help students gather information regarding transfer to upper division schools and career opportunities.
 Students interested in our Dual Admission program or in transfer information can gather information from their assigned Academic Advisor.
 Students may also contact Student Development to set up an appointment for an Academic Counseling session to discuss their options.